 Meehan graduated from St. John's in 1975 with a bachelor's degree in education, and earned a master's degree in counselor education from St. John's in 1979.
 As an undergraduate, she was a member of the first women's basketball team at the University (1974-75) and won the first Outstanding Female Student-Athlete Award that same year.

-Upon graduation, she was hired as an Assistant Athletic Director for women's athletics, Women's Intramural Director and assistant basketball coach.
+Upon graduation, she was hired as an Assistant Athletic Director for Women's Athletics, Women's Intramural Director and assistant basketball coach.
 She held those positions until 1980, when she was named Women's Athletic Director.
-In just five short years, Meehan made her mark and was promoted to Associate Athletic Director in 1985.
-In 1993, she was appointed Senior Associate Athletic Director.
+Meehan was promoted to Associate Athletic Director in 1985 and was appointed Senior Associate Athletic Director in 1993.

 Meehan was inducted into the St. John's University Hall of Fame in 1991.
 Her dedication and desire, plus long-tenured years of service did not go unnoticed, and in 1995 Meehan received the prestigious Vincentian Mission Award, which is presented to an employee who embodies "the mission of the University through purposeful and sustained service to others," while "manifesting her social consciousness with the University, as well as to the community and beyond."
 In 2001, she was honored for her 25 years of service to St. John's when she received one of the highest honors the University gives to its employees - the Pietas Media for her life's work at the University.
 During the 2000-01 academic year, she was also honored with the "Women of Distinction" Award.

-She was the recipient of the Woodruff Award in April 2003, presented annually by Adelphi University for excellence in coaching, teaching and educating young adults, while stressing that the athletics experience enhances the educational experiences and quality of life.
+Meehan was the recipient of the Woodruff Award in April 2003, presented annually by Adelphi University for excellence in coaching, teaching and educating young adults, while stressing that the athletics experience enhances the educational experiences and quality of life.
 In addition, she was inducted into the Phi Eta Sigma Society as an Honorary Member.
 In 2005, in honor of women's history month, she was given the "Legacy Award" for her advocacy work with women's issues.
+Meehan also received the “Honored Educator” award from Kappa Eta Chapter of St. John’s University in April 2014 for her service to education and youth.

 She presently serves on the Board of Directors for Our Lady of Mercy Academy High School in Syosset, NY.

-Meehan and her husband, Lou, live in Jackson Heights, N.Y., and have two sons.
-Brian and Timothy.
+Meehan and her husband, Lou, live in Jackson Heights, N.Y., and have two sons, Brian and Timothy, and have five grandchildren.